cliffwang0825/starfighter-game/assets/images/README.txt

-Place 2D sprite images for the game in this directory.
+Place 2D sprite images for the web game in this directory.
 Suggested files include:
-- background.png
+- background.png (tiling or tall image for the scrolling backdrop)
 - player.png
 - enemy.png
 - bullet.png

+For crisp rendering on high-DPR screens, consider providing images at 2x or 3x the logical canvas size.
 All assets should be licensed for redistribution and commercial use if necessary.